alyssuhlee/stock-management-system/README.md

 -Java Design Patterns-
 For Creational Pattern, I used Singleton Pattern.
 It is mostly used in multi-threaded and database applications.
 It is used in logging, caching, thread pools, configuration settings, etc. In my code, there is import java.util.logging.Logger; and you can see that I use logging after every catch statement.
-That is the class used to log application messages in Java logging API.
-It's level is SEVERE and null since no information could be obtained.
+That is the class used to log application messages in Java Logging API.
+Its level is SEVERE and null since no information could be obtained.

 For Structural Pattern, I used Composite Pattern.
 One usage of Composite Pattern is when the responsibilities are needed to be added dynamically to the individual objects without affecting other objects... where the responsibility of objects may vary from time to time.
 It can be seen in the Add button.
 As you add objects, it doesn't affect other rows or other objects.